-The NFPW High School Communications Contest inspires students to excel in their quest for excellence.
+The NFPW High School Communications Contest inspires students to do outstanding work in their quest for excellence.
 The only nationwide communications competition for high school students, the NFPW contest is endorsed by the National Association of Secondary School Principals.
 Dow Jones announces first-place winners and promotes the competition in its publication distributed to journalism advisers across the nation, giving students and their teachers/advisers local and nationwide recognition.

 Direct all High School Communications Contest questions to: